 In a community, we remind each other that we are not alone.
 That what we are doing is enough, and we are not crazy.
 We are doing the Lord’s work, and He is faithful.
 “Two are better than one because they have a good return for their labor.
 For if either of them falls, the one will lift his companion.
 But woe to the one who falls when there is not another to lift him up.
 Furthermore, if two lie down together, they keep warm, but how can one be warm alone?
 And if one can overpower him who is alone, two can resist him.
 A cord of three strands is not quickly torn apart.”
 (Ecc 4:9-12) We are stronger when we are knit together in Christ.
 The enemy is out to destroy our children.
 Please make no mistake about it.

-God’s people need to come together, stand together, and shine bright together!
-Please consider participating in and sharing your talents with your local homeschooling community so that you too can find community and support in your journey.
-May God richly bless your family and lead you to a community you can call family.
+God’s people must come together, stand together, and shine bright together!
+Please consider participating in and sharing your talents with your local homeschooling community so that you can find community and support in your journey.
+May God richly bless your family and lead you to a community you call family.